Best Inverness Pubs

 This is another great, traditionally Scottish bar with lots of fine whiskies and ales on tap as well as all the usual suspects.
 They serve food through the day however I have never actually eaten there before.
 Adding that one to the bucket list!

+MacCallum’s is an old, traditional pub in the centre of Inverness.
+It is actually one of my favourite pubs in Inverness.
+It is very authentic and grassroots, which is exactly what brings a Scottish pub its distinctive atmosphere.
+There are no bells and whistles.
+The drinks are pretty cheap and there is nearly always decent live music.
 Therefore should you be touring the Inverness pubs and are looking for a place that you can go to get ‘loose’ then take a stop here.
 I am pretty sure that MacCallums was here before Inverness was and there are definitely some relics at the bar.

 Johnny Foxes & The Den